jkobti/yetAnotherBoilerplate/Docs/06-frontend.md

 ## 5. Development Workflow

 1. Run the backend locally (or via remote tunnel) so the API is reachable.
-2. Start Flutter development server: `flutter run -d chrome` for web or attach to simulators/emulators for mobile.
+2. Start Flutter development server: `flutter run -d chrome` for web, `flutter run -d android` (or iOS simulator once added) for mobile.
 3. Watch mode: rely on Hot Reload; ensure state management resets correctly when toggles change.
 4. Golden tests: store reference images per component to avoid regressions; run with `flutter test --update-goldens` only when intentional.